-I am currently a graduate student and member of the Cameron Siler Lab in the Biology Department at the University of Oklahoma in Norman, Oklahoma.
-My broader research interests include community ecology, biogeography, phylogenetics, biodiversity, and of course, herpetology.
+I am currently a graduate student under Dr. Matt Helmus and member of the Integrative Ecology Lab in the Biology Department at Temple University in Philadelphia, Pennsylvania.
+My broader research interests include community ecology, ecological modeling, biogeography, phylogenetics, biodiversity, and of course, herpetology.

 As a scientist, it is my goal to conduct studies that combine these disciplines so that I can contribute meaningfully to the global body of biological research.